 Is there a piece of advice that your dad gave you that you hang on to?

 It’s all the cliché stuff that you hear from a lot of people, just to enjoy it, most importantly.
 I need patience, you know; he preaches patience every single round.
 When I talk to him before I play, he’s like, “Hey, just go and have a patient day of golf.”

-What advice do you have for all of us weekend warriors looking to raise our game?
+What advice do you have for any weekend warriors looking to raise their game?

 Driving the ball is definitely important; you need to be able to hit the fairway.
 But for the most part if you have a good short game, you can play at about any level—or if you have a great short game, I should say.

 You’re active on social media and have a way of really being fun and loose.
 How do you keep that a positive presence without being pulled down into the muck?